QuantEcon/lecture-julia.myst/lectures/getting_started_julia/introduction_to_types.md

 * **Maintain the correspondence between the whiteboard math and the code**:
   For example, if you change notation in your model, then immediately update all variables in the code to reflect it.

+While variable naming takes discipline, code formatting for a specific style guide can be automated using [JuliaFormatter.jl](https://github.com/domluna/JuliaFormatter.jl) which is built into the Julia VS Code extension.

 #### Commenting Code